 Here's a plant-based rendition of a classic favorite that might become your new go-to lunch option.
 This vegan BLT sandwich introduces a delightful twist using soy curls.

-While you can also make a tofu wrap or open-faced sandwich, this sandwich is for anyone craving a delicious twist on traditional fare.
+While you can also make a Spicy Vegan Caesar Wrap With Baked Tofu or an Open-Face Mushroom Sandwich, this sandwich is for anyone craving a delicious twist on traditional fare.

 Tofu or tempeh are usually stars in vegan BLTs (Bacon, Lettuce, and Tomato Sandwiches), but I decided to switch it up with soy curls.
 These little sponges soak up a rich, smoky flavor bacon marinade we all crave in these sandwiches.